-In 1896, just eleven years after the completion of the Washington Monument in Washington, D.C., the United States War Department placed an obelisk as a monument at the believed site of George Washington's birthhouse.
+In 1896, just eleven years after the completion of the Washington Monument in Washington, D.C., the United States War Department placed an obelisk as a monument at the site thought to be George Washington's birthhouse.

-The Monument stood 55 feet tall, almost exactly 1/10th the size of the monument in Washington D.C.
+The monument stood 50 feet tall, almost exactly 1/10th the size of the one in Washington D.C.
 To protect the monument, it was surrounded by an iron ornamental fence and a gate.

 In the late-1920s, the Wakefield National Memorial Association formed to commemorate the landscape at George Washington's birthplace.
-The group decided to build a house as a memorial to Washington on the same spot where the Monument stood.
+The group decided to build a house as a memorial to Washington on the same spot where the monument stood.
+Many complained that moving the monument would be too costly, since the country was in the midst of the Great Depression, and that moving the monument from the original birthhouse location would lessen its importance.

-Therefore, in 1931, the Monument was taken down.
-It was transported 400 yards and reinstalled at the park entrance.
-The Monument is now the first landmark that visitors to the park see.
+The monument is now the first landmark that visitors to the park see.

 1732 Popes Creek Road, Colonial Beach, VA 22443